tanujamodakm/gaia/README.md

 This project marked my first experience using Microsoft Power BI.
 Coming from a background of working primarily with Microsoft Excel, it provided an opportunity to understand how business intelligence platforms extend traditional spreadsheet analysis.
 While Excel is effective for data organization, calculations, and static reporting, Power BI introduces interactive visualizations, data modeling, cross-filtering, dynamic dashboards, and drill-down analysis.
 Working on this project helped me understand the advantages of transforming structured datasets into interactive analytical reports that make complex information easier to explore and interpret.

-Building the AI assistant further expanded the project by combining business intelligence with modern generative AI.
-It provided practical experience in developing a Flask backend, integrating the Gemini API, designing conversational interfaces, deploying web applications, and connecting structured datasets with large language models to create an interactive exploration experience.

 ---

 ## Acknowledgement

 This project was developed as a data organization and visualization exercise using the Great Awakening Map as the source material.
-The focus of the project is on demonstrating data extraction, data modeling, interactive visualization, and AI-assisted exploration techniques.
+The focus of the project is on demonstrating data extraction, data modeling, and interactive visualization techniques.
 The project does not endorse or validate the claims represented in the original source material.